BroadSoft-Xtended/DeveloperPortalDocs/Hub/AppRegistration.md

-# App Registration Process
+# App Registration

-# Register Your App
+## Register Your App

 Before you can update any data within Hub, you must register your application.
-To do this go here https://hub-sandbox.broadsoftlabs.com/#/app/manage then log in and create apps.
+To do this go here https://developer.broadsoftlabs.com then log in and create apps on the make page.